Olatubosun/rocksdb.docs/RocksDB-Basics.md

 #### Column Families
 RocksDB supports partitioning a database instance into multiple column families.
 All databases are created with a column family named "default", which is used for operations where column family is unspecified.

-RocksDB guarantees users a consistent view across column families, including after crash recovery when WAL is enabled.
+RocksDB guarantees users a consistent view across column families, including after crash recovery when WAL is enabled or atomic flush is enabled.
 It also supports atomic cross-column family operations via the `WriteBatch` API.

 #### Updates
 A `Put` API inserts a single key-value to the database.
 If the key already exists in the database, the previous value will be overwritten.
-A `Write` API allows multiple keys-values to be atomically inserted into the database.
+A `Write` API allows multiple keys-values to be atomically inserted, updated, or deleted in the database.
 The database guarantees that either all of the keys-values in a single `Write` call will be inserted into the database or none of them will be inserted into the database.
 If any of those keys already exist in the database, previous values will be overwritten.
+A special `Range Delete` can be used to delete all keys from a range.

 #### Gets, Iterators and Snapshots
 Keys and values are treated as pure byte streams.
 There is no limit to the size of a key or a value.
 The `Get` API allows an application to fetch a single key-value from the database.
 The `MultiGet` API allows an application to retrieve a bunch of keys from the database.
 All the keys-values returned via a `MultiGet` call are consistent with one-another.